Did you miss?

-Students have been protesting across Serbia for months, demanding criminal and political responsibility for the deaths of 15 people in the collapse of an awning at Novi Sad's Railway Station.
+Students have been protesting across Serbia for months, demanding criminal and political responsibility for the deaths of 16 people in the collapse of an awning at Novi Sad's Railway Station.
 Their persistence in a fight for a more just society and change of the system (not only the regime) reached its peak on 15th March with a mass protest in Belgrade which gathered several hundred thousand citizens.
 Support to the students's blockade was expressed by influential French philosophers Alain Badious and Jacques Ranciere, as well as Madonna, while the western media ignore and diminish the impact of "the greatest student-led protest since May 1968".
 What can we learn from Serbian students and their spontaneous collective creativity, self-organisation and media articulation?
 Why was it them who started the rebellion?
-How will the contradiction between the immense energy generated by the protest and a lack of political opposition be resolved?
+How will the contradiction between the immense energy generated by the protest and a lack of proper political opposition be resolved?

 Serbia, Croatia , '90